ariskk/flink-stream-join/README.md

 }
 ```

-Any solution is fare game, assuming it takes into account `users` and `tweets` can arrive in any order.
+Any solution is fair game, assuming it takes into account `users` and `tweets` can arrive in any order.